GeorgeWebberley/surveyApp/journal.md

   <img src="diagrams/sequenceDiagram.png" />
 </p>

 In order to keep a record of the user's data, a database will be required.
-In the long term, there might be the option to also use the application as a guest user and this will have to be incorporated into the system.
+In the long term, there might be the option to also use the application as a 'guest' user and this will have to be incorporated into the system.
 However, for the time being I will design my database around having user accounts as this will make saving data (and identifying which data belongs to which user) much easier.
 The preliminary design will use 4 entity tables: User (containing account information such as email and password), Data (which contains the filename of the data in table form), Graph (which will contain information regarding the title, the variables plotted (as an array) and potentially information regarding x/y-axes) and StatisticalTest (containing information on which statistical test was used, and what the result is).

 <p align="center">
   <img src="diagrams/preliminaryDatabaseDesign.png" />